open-telemetry/oteps/text/trace/0220-messaging-semantic-conventions-span-structure.md

 related "Publish" span) can either refer to a single message or to a batch of multiple messages.

+There are three different scenarios for injecting a creation context into a message:

+1. A user provides a custom creation context for a message, which doesn't refer to any span described in this document.
+This provides flexibility to users to model custom scenarios.
+In this case, no other spans besides the "Publish" span should be created.
-It is recommended to create a "Create" span for every single message.
+2. If no custom creation context is provided for a message, it is recommended to create a "Create" span for every single message and inject its context.
    "Create" spans can be created during the "Publish" operation as children of the "Publish" span.
 Alternatively, "Create" spans can be created independently of the "Publish" operation, e. g. in cases where messages are created before they are passed to a "Publish" operation.
 In this case, the "Publish" span should link to the "Create" spans.

-If a "Create" span exists for a message, its context must be injected into the message as its creation context.
-If no "Create" span exists for a message, the context of the related "Publish" span must be injected into the message as its creation context.

-"Create" spans must not be created for messages into which a context has already been injected.
+3. For single-message scenarios and when large number of spans are a problem, the context of the "Publish" span can be injected as creation context.
+In this case, no other spans besides the "Publish" span should be created.

 ### Consumer